tldr-pages/tldr/pages/common/sngrep.md

 `sngrep -I {{path/to/file.pcap}}`

-- Visualize only dialogs starting with INVITE packets with RTP packets from a pcap file:
+- Visualize only dialogs starting with INVITE packets with RTP packets from a PCAP file:

 `sngrep -crI {{path/to/file.pcap}}`